spaceboi3000/ADIS_GraphEMB/README.md

 ---

 ### `DATASETS/`
-Contains the **original benchmark graph datasets** used in the experiments, including datasets from the TUDataset collection (e.g., MUTAG, ENZYMES, IMDB-MULTI).
+Contains the **original benchmark graph datasets** used in the experiments, including datasets from the TUDataset collection (MUTAG, ENZYMES, IMDB-MULTI).

 ---